Heretic on the Hill: Religious Liberty, Thomas Jefferson, and Dr. Phil

 Last year I called it our Superbowl so this time I’m saying that last weekend was the Secular Coalition’s March Madness.
 On Sunday and Monday the 20 executive directors of the member organizations, plus the SCA board of directors, met to hear from speakers, talk government affairs, plan, collaborate, and catch up with one another.
 Tuesday was our Lobby Day.
 Thanks to everyone who …

-Heretic on the Hill: The Events of February 6th, and Yesterday Read More »
+Heretics on the Hill: Last Tuesday Read More »

 Inventore curae facere aliquam convallis possimus quo laboriosam ullamco harum iaculis ipsa, consequuntur interdum aut officiis pulvinar doloribus auctor optio.
 Omnis diam natoque magnis, risus quam auctor porro ratione natus, eu arcu optio.